Metro Vancouver Regional District: Housing

 The MVHC's sole shareholder is the Metro Vancouver Regional District.
 The number of directors of the housing corporation is 13.

 Regional planning

 Metro Vancouver works in collaboration with its members to achieve a shared vision of livability across the generations, as laid out in the Regional Growth Strategy (RGS), which was approved by the board in 2011, replacing the Livable Region Strategic Plan (LRSP).
-Th RGS requires each member local authority to provide a Regional Context Statement to "demonstrate to the Metro Vancouver Board how its Official Community Plan Supports the RGS."
+The RGS requires each member local authority to provide a Regional Context Statement to "demonstrate to the Metro Vancouver Board how its Official Community Plan Supports the RGS."
 The five goals of the RGS are to: